HartharnSam/HartharnSam.github.io/_pages/about.md

 - Ask and Answer : Event with Great North Museum: Hancock, for primary school groups to ask questions to experts related to the Living Planet exhibition.
 - Great North Museum's Big Fun \| After Hours (in planning) : An event aimed at over-18s to give the freedom to explore exhibits, games and interactive demonstrations to understand the interactions between COP26 for climate change and COP15 for biodiversity.

-%### Other Academic Service
+### Other Academic Service
-%I am involved in demonstrating within my academic school,
-%As ONE Planet Cohort 1 Student Rep, I am engaged with many other aspects of the DTP.
+I am involved in demonstrating within my academic school, As ONE Planet Cohort 1 Student Rep, I am engaged with many other aspects of the DTP.
-%I am currently Treasurer of the UK Polar Network (UKPN), where I aim to ensure that the network can help support other Polar Early Career Researchers.
+I am currently Treasurer of the UK Polar Network (UKPN), where I aim to ensure that the network can help support other Polar Early Career Researchers.

 {: reversed="reversed"}